MANDAN Historical Society

 Sketch of Victory Ship Class VC2

-On May 26, 1944, Mandan joined a total of 218 American cities and towns with the honor of a "Victory Ship" named after it.
+On May 26, 1944, Mandan joined a total of 218 American cities and towns with the honor of a "Victory Ship" named after it (Victory ships were "faster" versions of Liberty Ships.)
 The SS Mandan Victory was a VC2-S-AP3 launched by the Oregon Shipbuilding Corporation of Portland, OR and was added to the US Merchant Marine to support the war effort.
 Devils Lake and Dickinson also had a Victory Ship named after them.

 1949